ihsandemir/hazelcast-cpp-client/README.md

 2. If the above check fails, then the object is serialized using the serializer that matches the object type.
 The object type is determined using the free function `int32_t getHazelcastTypeId(const T *object);`.
 This method returns the constant built-int serializer type ID for the built-in types such as `byte`, `char`, `int32_t`, `bool` and `int64_t`, etc. If it does not match any of the built-in types, it may match the types offered by Hazelcast, i.e., IdentifiedDataSerializable, Portable or custom.
 The matching is done based on method parameter matching.

-3. If the above check fails, Hazelcast will use the registered Global Serializer if one exists.
+3. If the above check fails, Hazelcast will use the registered Global hz_serializer if one exists.

 If all the above fails, then `exception::HazelcastSerializationException` is thrown.